juniomata/france_accidents_2005_2016/README.md

 | 5 | **HOW & WHY** | Two in three deaths involve a drifting vehicle or one going straight; the lane drift alone precedes one death in five. |
 | 6 | **WHERE** | Rural crashes are nearly 5x deadlier than urban ones (13.6 vs 2.6 deaths per 100 crashes), the deadliest *départements* are all rural, and most rural roads are undivided two-lane *départemental* roads. |

-The diagnostic "WHY" stays as hedged sentences inside each chart narration (the data has no alcohol or speed fields).

 ## Deliverables